The history (and the future) of The Landscape Group

 This acquisition provided an excellent fit with our existing business and gave the expanded Group further economies of scale, enabling us to offer an even better and more competitive service in grounds maintenance to our customers and a much wider geographical penetration for our existing landscaping business in the South and South West.

 So, what of the future?
-We’re looking forward with confidence to our 100th anniversary in seven years’ time.
+We’re looking forward with confidence to our 100th anniversary in six years’ time.
 Whilst none of us can predict the future economic climate, we have no doubt that we will focus on driving best value, operating sustainably and being as flexible as possible to enable our clients to flourish.
 We will continue to invest in our people, invest in new engineering and information technologies, and always put our customers first.